 BROADCASTS not acceptable to the Canadian Broadcasting Corp. may not be played simultaneously by transcription over a group of stations, under Regulation 7(m) issued last month by the CBC [BROADCASTING, June 26].
-Confusion as to the applicability of the regulation brought from J. R. Radford, CBC supervisor of station relations, an interpretation which has been addressed to all stations and agencies in Canada Text of the interpretation follows:
+Confu-sion as to the applicability of the regulation brought from J. R. Radford, CBC supervisor of station relations, an interpretation which has been addressed to all stations and agencies in Canada.
+Text of the interpretation follows:

-the interpretation follows:

-From time to time we are being asked for interpretations of Regulation 7 (m), and in order that there will be no misunderstanding in the future, I wish to advise you of the following policy which applies to this Regulation.

-The purpose of the Regulation is to prevent a simulation of a network by means of transcriptions for broadcasts which by regulation must be confined to individual stations.
-If transcriptions are to be used to obtain a wider distribution of the broadcast than can be procured from a single station the transcribed presentations must be separated by a minimum period of three hours.
-For example, if a broadcast falling in the above category is to be released by transcription over stations in Winnipers must be maintained between the release of each broadcast.

-must be maintained between the release of each broadcast.

-I would like to stress that Regulation 7 (m) applies only to those broadcasts which CBC regulations or policies prohibit from network release, and, therefore, there is no prohibition on the simultaneous broadcasting of sustaining or commercial transcribed programmes on two or more stations, when such programmes would norstations, when such programmes would norstations when such programmes would normally be eligible for broadcasting over networks or hookups.
+the interpretation follows: From time to time we are being asked for interpretations of Regulation 7 (m), and in order that there will be no misun-derstanding in the future, I wish to ad-vise you of the following policy which ap-plies to this Regulation.
+The purpose of the Regulation is to pre-vent a simulation of a network by means of transcriptions are to be used to obtain a wider distribution of the broad-cast than can be procured from a single tations.
+If transcriptions are to be used to obtain a wider distribution of the broad-cast than can be procured from a single hours.
+For example, if a broadcast falling in the above category is to be released by transcription and Motical at least three hours must be maintained between the release of a the two distribution of the Broad-tion of the transcriptions are to be used in the above category is to be released by transcription and Motical at least three hours must be maintained between the release of a the table between the release of the state of the strang thet Regulation must be maintained between the release of each broadcast.
+I would like to stress that Regulation 7 (m) applies only to those broadcasts which CBC regulations or policies prohibit from network release, and, therefore, there is no prohibition on the simultaneous broadcasting of sustaining or commercial transcribed programmes on two or more stations when such programmes would norstations when such programmes would nor-mally be eligible for broadcasting over net-works or hookups.